angular/angular/adev/src/content/guide/templates/event-listeners.md

 # Adding event listeners

-Angular supports defining event listeners on an element in your template by specifying the event name inside parentheses along with a statement that runs even time the event occurs.
+Angular supports defining event listeners on an element in your template by specifying the event name inside parentheses along with a statement that runs every time the event occurs.

 ## Listening to native events